BrightPath-io/architecture/BrightPath_Project_Summary.md

 2. **Backend API:** A Django REST Framework API that handles user authentication, data management, and business logic.

-3. **Primary Database (MongoDB):** A document database that stores user data, questionnaire responses, schedules, and application state.
+3. **Primary Database (MongoDB):** A document database that stores user data, final questionnaire responses, schedules, and application state.
 Chosen for its flexibility with evolving schemas and natural fit for the hierarchical data structures required.

-4. **Caching Layer (Redis/Valkey):** Handles session management, real-time updates, and caching of frequently accessed data to improve performance and enable real-time features.
+4. **Local Storage (Browser):** Used for storing questionnaire progress during onboarding in the initial prototype, allowing users to save and continue the questionnaire across sessions.

 5. **ML Services:** Machine learning models for schedule generation and optimization, with a feedback loop for continuous improvement.